Getting StartedBest PracticesNormalizing Video Input for the Web

 Normalizing Video Input for the Web

-You can see below for our requirements for video standard inputs.
-For non-standard video inputs, imgix will process the video to ensure that each standard input is met.
+You can see our requirements for standard video inputs below.
+Imgix will process the video for non-standard video inputs to ensure that each standard input is met.

 Acceptable Video File Formats

 We accept any video file format as input.
-To ensure successful processing of videos, an appropriate video content-type should be defined both in the metadata of the video and in the header response of when the video is requested from your Origin.
+To ensure successful processing of videos, an appropriate video content type should be defined both in the metadata of the video and in the header response when the video is requested from your Origin.

 Standard Inputs